mo-zameer/Drum-kit/README.md

 2)Sound Effects: Each drum pad triggers a corresponding sound effect when clicked.
 3)Visual Feedback: The drum pads may change color or animate to provide visual feedback.
 4)Play Along: Users can play along to pre-recorded drum beats or create their own rhythms.

+To run the project:
+Ensure you have Node.js and its package manager npm installed on your system.
+Open your terminal or command prompt and use the 'cd' command to navigate to the directory where your Node.js project is located and run the following commands:

+node index.js